monstermuqian/optimization_study/README.md

 # optimization_study

-Here will I record the path that I learn the optimal theory from the interested project pulled from git-hub.
+Here will I record the path that I learn the optimal theory by coding the algorithms with different language.